ampize/docs/content/docs/guides/templating.md

 ## Overview

 Mustache templates are simple and easy to use.
-Being logic-less, they don't have any advanced features such as conditionals and yet they can cover the vast majority of use cases.
+Being logic-less, they don't have any advanced features such as conditionals, and yet they can cover the vast majority of use cases.

 AMPize automatically generates basic templates for every use case directly in the query builder so you never need to start from scratch.
 This makes templating productive as most of the time you can either leave the auto-generated templates as they are or do some minor tinkering.